 This strategy proved effective in attracting their target market of high-end collectors and maintaining their market position despite growing competition.
 The sale concluded as Chema from Juárez approached Scooter with a business proposition, offering to source quality vehicles for a 35% commission.

-Partnership remained under discussion as the Tex Mex Motors Season 2 ended, leaving questions about future inventory sourcing strategies.
-The team's careful preparation and strategic pricing helped secure the Diablo sale, despite not reaching their original asking price.
+The partnership remained under discussion as the Tex Mex Motors Season 2 ended, leaving questions about future inventory sourcing strategies.
+The team's careful preparation and strategic pricing helped sell the Diablo despite not reaching their original asking price.

 Tex Mex Motors Season 2 is streaming on Netflix